slingr-stack/stripe-package/README.md

 let customersByEmail = pkg.stripe.api.get('/v1/customers?email=test@example.com');
 ```

-The package automatically handles authentication, so no need to worry about that.
+The package automatically handles authentication, so there’s no need to worry about that.

 For more information about making HTTP calls, please refer to the documentation of the [HTTP service](https://github.com/slingr-stack/http-service).